infotheorychalmers/URLLC_Massive_MIMO/README.md

 # URLLC with Massive MIMO
-This repository contains the matlab numerical routines to obtain the kind of figures showed in the paper:
+This repository contains the matlab numerical routines used to produce the figures in the paper:

-J. Östman, A. Lancho, G. Durisi and L. Sanguinetti "URLLC with Massive MIMO: Analysis and Design at Finite Blocklength", Johan Östman, Alejandro Lancho, Giuseppe Durisi and Luca Sanguinetti, IEEE Trans.
-Wireless Commun., to appear.
+J. Östman, A. Lancho, G. Durisi and L. Sanguinetti "URLLC with Massive MIMO: Analysis and Design at Finite Blocklength",  *IEEE Trans.
+Wireless Commun.,* 2021.

-Please, cite the aforementioned paper when using the code.
+Please, cite the aforementioned paper if you use this code.

 ## Content of the repository

 This repository contains three folders corresponding to the sections of the paper where the figures appear.
-The main files to generate each figure are named as "sectionX_figX.m".
-Aditional required files are also provided.
+The main files to generate each figure are named as `sectionX_figX.m`.
+Additional required files are also provided.

-Some of the auxiliary matlab files used in these routines has been taken from the github repository "https://github.com/emilbjornson/massivemimobook".
-Specifically, the following files:
+The following auxiliary matlab files have been taken from the github repository [https://github.com/emilbjornson/massivemimobook](https://github.com/infotheorychalmers/URLLC_Massive_MIMO.git):

-  - functionChannelEstimates.m
+  - `functionChannelEstimates.m`
-  - functionCombinerPrecoder.m
+  - `functionCombinerPrecoder.m`
-  - functionExampleSetup.m
+  - `functionExampleSetup.m`
-  - functionRlocalscattering.m
+  - `functionRlocalscattering.m`